Binse-Park/AppEntryTesting/README.md

 -  Calculate the variance of app launch time.
 -  Store some testing scenarios.
 -  Gather Scheduling infor, running, runable, sleep, uninterruptible sleep.
+-  Compare with a device with simiar h/w spec.

 Install